csci-185/spring2023/pages/syllabus.md

 ### Academic Honesty
 In the past, there have been a few unfortunate instances in which students have presented work other than their own.
 Here are some guidelines to help you understand what is and is not appropriate"

+#### Tutorials
+Helping other students with their in-class tutorial code is allowed and encouraged, but each student should type their own solution unless otherwise specified in the Tutorial instructions.

 #### Homework and Project Work
 You are allowed and encouraged to discuss general approaches to solving problems, but all work you submit must be your own.
 Working “together” and presenting variants of the same file is not acceptable.
 Here are some specific guidelines to make sure you don’t cross the line: